 - Contact, telephone number, and e-mail address

 - Tax status of customer and Certificate of Exemption if required

 - Goods or services provided to customer

 The billing initiator sends this information to the Cluster Billing Specialist (preparer) to enter the billing information into Enterprise Financial System (EFS).
 The Billing Specialist codes the item for the appropriate tax treatment.
 Invoices will be distributed by Accounts Receivable Services via e-mail, U.S. mail, or upload through the customer’s online system.

 Creating a bill for sponsored activity through EFS

-Accounting Professionals in SFR generate invoices on a monthly or quarterly basis, or by the basis written in the award agreement that is issued from the sponsoring agency.
-Invoices will be distributed to sponsors via e-mail, U.S. mail, or upload through the sponsor’s online system.
+SFR generates invoices according to the terms and conditions associated with the sponsored project.
+Sponsors are invoiced via e-mail, U.S. mail, or upload through the sponsor’s online system.
 Certain federal awards are issued to the University on a Letter of Credit.
 Letters of credit are requested on a weekly or monthly basis depending on the federal agency.